 • coworkers, friends, and relatives about to go over the edge;

-• coworkers and neighbors feuding over such petty things as job duties, parking spaces, and loud music.
-Or, scary coworkers or neighbors who haven’t broken any laws yet.
+• coworkers and neighbors feuding over such things as job duties, parking spaces, loud music, etc.

-Rampage shooters display the exact same warning signs whether it's in the workplace, school, shopping mall, or anywhere.
-By earning a masters in human resources management you and your coworkers will be better prepared to take action if and when disaster strikes.
+Rampage shooters display the same warning signs whether it's in the workplace, school, shopping mall, or anywhere.

 • Workplace Risks & Remedies: seeing warning signs before violence erupts.